 What to Do if Your Alimony Payments Are too Expensive in Utah?

 Alimony, or spousal support, is meant to help divorced spouses maintain the standard of living they experienced during their marriage.
 There are many different kinds of alimony, and payments can last for months, years, or even decades depending on the details of the situation.
 While spousal support is a key part of divorce, many people run into problems when their alimony payments become too costly.
-Utah divorce attorney Darwin Overson explains how to modify or reduce alimony in Utah if supporting your ex becomes too great of a financial burden.
+Salt Lake City divorce attorney Darwin Overson explains how to modify or reduce alimony in Utah if supporting your ex becomes too great of a financial burden.

 How Does the Court Decide to Award Spousal Support?